“You will not be punished for your anger, you will be punished by your anger.” -Buddha

 Managing Your Emotions is Key

 Even though anger has a negative connotation, it is not always a bad thing to be angry.
-The important thing when experiencing anger is to stay in control and to express it in a healthy, reasonable manner.
+The important thing when experiencing anger is to stay in control and express it in a healthy, reasonable manner.
 A few different healthy ways to release anger have been provided.
 Some of these ways of releasing anger may or may not work for you, but practicing different ways to manage and release anger is important for one’s physical and mental health.